 Law and Business

 Since 2011, the law and business unit has been an integrated part of the Department of Business Studies.
-The unit currently comprises two associate professors, three senior lecturers, five lecturers, and a visiting professor.
+The unit currently comprises eight associate professors/senior lecturers and five lecturers.

-The law and business research team is led by associate professor Magnus Strand and by visiting professor Annina H. Persson.
+The law and business research team is led by associate professor Magnus Strand.

 In law and business, law is studied in a cross-disciplinary context.
 Our research team is part of the Faculty of Social Sciences and the Department of Business Studies, and this holds significance for the theoretical and methodological orientation of our research efforts.